 Mission & History

-The Women's Resource Center honors gender as a central identity and engages critical women's and gender issues, while challenging systems of inequity and advocating for change at the University of Northern Colorado.
+The Center for Women's and Gender Equity honors gender as a central identity and engages critical women's and gender issues, while challenging systems of inequity and advocating for change at the University of Northern Colorado.

-The WRC accomplishes this mission by doing the following:
+The CWGE accomplishes this mission by doing the following:

 - Educating our campus community